-4.2 Equivalent system mass contributions
+4.2.
+Equivalent system mass contributions

-Parameters that did not impact results of the equivalent mass system calculations (Eq 1) were the timeor event-dependent mass $M{TD}$ , volume $V{TD}$ , and mass stowage factor $SF{TD}$ (such as rack structure needed for the subsystem), and crew time CT and mass equivalency factor $CT{eq}$ .
+Parameters that did not impact results of the equivalent mass system calculations (Eq.
+(1)) were the time- or event-dependent mass $M{TD}$ , volume $V{TD}$ , and mass stowage factor $SF{TD}$ (such as rack structure needed for the subsystem), and crew time CT and mass equivalency factor $CT{eq}$ .
 This is because there would be no time or event-dependent mass produced since all waste would be jettisoned periodically (which makes the estimate of the advantage of the HOB conservative compared to the scenario of retaining some waste).
-Additionally, crew time requirements were ignored since the crew would have excess time during long duration missions [23]; or because a mission's segment length was negligible.
-Thus, the contributing variables were apparent mass $M_I$ , mass stowage factor $SF_I$ (for known documented masses, $SF_I$ is 1.0), pressurized volume $V_I$ and mass equivalency factor $V{eq}$ , power P and mass equivalency factor $P{eq}$ , heat rejection C and mass equivalency factor $C{eq}$ .
-Mass equivalency factors vary with each mission and are derived from factors such as the resource used, location, infrastructure, processing, installation [23].
+Additionally, crew time requirements were ignored since the crew would have excess time during long duration missions [22]; or because a mission's segment length was negligible.
+Thus, the contributing variables were apparent mass $M_I$ , mass stowage factor $SF_I$ (for known documented masses, $SF_I$ is 1.0), pressurized volume $V_I$ and mass equivalency factor $V{eq}$ , power P and mass equivalency factor $P{eq}$ , heat rejection $P{eq}$ and mass equivalency factor $P{eq}$ and mass equivalency factors vary with each mission and are derived from factors such as the resource used, location, infrastructure, processing, installation [22].

-4.3 Alternatives comparison
+4.3.
+Alternatives comparison

 Growing microalgae has been discussed for developing an ecological life support system for space missions [17].
 A significant benefit of growing HOB is its electricity to energy efficiency.
 Calculated for space, this efficiency is more than three times higher than that of microalgae, which itself has higher photosynthetic efficiency than crops [11].
 Since this is a comparison study, the accuracy of individual location factors does not have a significant impact on the results because they are consistent between food alternatives.
 Location factors, and therefore ESM results, are lower in value for the Moon mission than for Mars.
 This is because the ESM results are added mass as opposed to overall mission mass.
 The location factors for Moon and Mars are based on separate shuttles, propulsion types, and transportation history (i.e. whether payloads are jettisoned during travel).
-ESM is rarely the exclusive metric for a tradeoff study since it lacks considerations of reliability, safety, and performance, however it is pivotal as a cost metric [18].
-Figure 1 illustrates the equivalent mass penalties for each alternative food for a Moon mission.
-ISS and Mars missions appear similar.
-The apparent mass of prepackaged food is the most significant penalty in comparison; meaning the other penalties are small for that food alternative.
-Likewise, the HOB and microalgae systems have relatively high heat rejection and power requirements, similar to the apparent mass penalty, and a small pressurized volume requirement.
+ESM is rarely the exclusive metric

+Table 4Considerations for components that may add equivalent mass to a food alternative.